If you’re a content marketer in a boring niche, it can be difficult to drive lots of eyeballs to your content.

 Posting to Forums

-Using the URLs you collected of forums, subreddits, Facebook groups and pages, go back to each one and post your content.
+Using the URLs you collected of forums, subreddits, and Facebook groups, go back to each one and post your content.

 Do this cautiously.